 Deal with an Overly Jealous Boyfriend

-Edited by Ermin, Anonymous, Lynn, Jen M and 6 others
+Edited by Ermin, Lynn, Jen M, Eng and 5 others

 So, you have a boyfriend who is overly jealous, and you feel like he has been controlling you like a puppet?
 Has he been following you?
 Does he keep phoning you just to make sure you aren't with someone else?
 Does he get angry when you chat with male friends?
 Does he need to know where you are at all times?
 If so, you may be struggling in a relationship with an overly jealous boyfriend.